fhdm-dev/scoppy/README.md

 * A USB OTG adapter/cable compatible with your phone/tablet.
 * A Rasperry Pi Pico board

+> Important

+> Please use the latest versions of the App (v1.010) and Firmware (v2).
+Older versions of the firmware will not work with the latest version of the app and vice versa

 ## Quick Start
 ### 1. Install the Scoppy Android App
 Install the [Scoppy Android app](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy) from the Play Store.

 ### 2. Install the firmware onto your Pico
+Download the firmware onto your computer.
+It is here: [pico-scoppy-v2.uf2](https://scoppy.fhdm.xyz/downloads/scoppy-pico-v2.uf2).
-Copy the [pico-scoppy-v1.uf2](https://scoppy.fhdm.xyz/downloads/scoppy-pico-v1.uf2) file onto your Pico.
+Press the bootsel button on your Pico and connect it to your computer.
+Copy the pico-scoppy-v2.uf2 file onto your Pico.
 The onboard LED should start blinking.

 ### 3. Connect the Pico to your Phone/Tablet
 Attach the OTG adapter/cable to the USB input of the Android device.
 The other end attaches to the USB cable you have connected to your Pico.